qubic/qubic-cli/README.md

 		(on development)
 	-qxtransfershare <POSSESSED_IDENTITY> <NEW_OWNER_IDENTITY> <AMOUNT_OF_SHARE>
 		Transfer Qx's shares to new owner. valid private key and node ip/port, POSSESSED_IDENTITY are required.
+		(if you set -scheduletick larger than 50000, the tool will be forced to send the tx at that tick)
 ```

 ### BUILD